-If you plan to create multiple users for many Macs, I suggest creating a group named TimeMachineGroup and making all Time Machine user accounts a member of this group.
+If you plan to create multiple users for many Macs, I suggest you create a group named TimeMachineGroup and make all Time Machine user accounts a member of this group.

 Continue in Control Panel and click on Group.
 Click Create to create a new group.

 Give this group Read/Write permissions to the TimeMachineBackup shared folder instead of the users.

 Next, you could assign a quota to the group instead of the user accounts, but not all Macs have the same size hard drive.
 Hence they require different quotas.
 Therefore it is better to assign quotas to the user account.

 Next, you assign the deny application permissions as mentioned earlier to the group instead of the user accounts for easier maintenance.